Aguas Blancas Dam

-The Aguas Blancas Dam or Ladós Mill Dam is a dam in Aguas Blancas, Lavalleja, Uruguay, in the mountains of Abra de Zabaleta.
+The Aguas Blancas Dam, once known as the Basso Dam, is a dam located in Lavalleja, Uruguay.
+It is located in the Aguas Blancas area of the Abra de Zabaleta mountains, accessible via Route No. 81, which can be reached from kilometer 91 of Route No. 8 or from Route No. 60.

+The dam is built on the Mataojo stream, with the purpose of irrigating fruit farms in the area.

+On December 19, 1943, in the presence of President Juan José de Amézaga, national authorities, municipal officials, and farmers, an artificial irrigation service was established.
+This spanned 565 hectares, for which a reservoir of 118,000 m3 was calculated.
+The largest apple establishment in the country was operated in the area.

 Region

-The dam is located in Aguas Blancas National Park adjoining a camping area administered by the Municipality of Lavalleja.
+The dam is located in Aguas Blancas National Park, adjoining a camping area administered by the Municipality of Lavalleja.
 In the vicinity of the dam, there is a Salesian convent of nuns that occupies the site of the first mill that generated hydropower in the country.
 The mill was established by an immigrant, Enrique Ladós, in 1860.

-At the top of the hill is located the Virgen Blanca Chapel.
-Atop a mountain near the dam is the Senge Dzong Monastery Chagdud Center for Tibetan Vajrayana Buddhism.
+At the top of the hill is the Virgen Blanca Chapel.

+Also near the dam is the Sengue Dzong Temple, a temple of Vajrayāna Buddhism (also known as Tibetan Buddhism).